 One thing that has made its way over to the new site is an impressive variety of educational materials and resources.
 While you won’t learn everything you need to know about credit card processing from the collection of articles on the site, it’s still impressive.
-We highly recommend that you check it out before contacting the company for a rate quote, especially if you’re just starting out in business and are new to credit card processing.
+We highly recommend that you check it out before contacting the company for a rate quote, especially if you’re just getting started in business and are new to credit card processing.

 Chase Merchant Services uses a combination of in-house sales staff and independent sales agents.
 As you might expect, the use of independent agents has generated a few complaints.
-Merchants allege that they weren’t properly informed of the terms of their contract before they agreed to sign up.
-Because the company uses both month-to-month billing and long-term contracts, it’s imperative that you review your contract thoroughly before signing anything.
+Merchants allege that they weren’t adequately informed of the terms of their contract before they agreed to sign up.
+Because the company uses both month-to-month billing and long-term contracts, it’s imperative that you review your agreement thoroughly before signing anything.
 While the number of complaints regarding this issue is quite small in comparison to the overall number of merchants using Chase, you’ll still want to protect yourself from the possibility of working with a dishonest sales agent by reading your contract yourself.
 The problem appears to be more common among the numerous sub-ISOs that market Chase’s accounts.

 The company also has a very active social media presence, with accounts on Facebook, Twitter, LinkedIn, YouTube, and others.
-Unfortunately, these accounts are for the main JPMorgan Chase banking organization, and Chase Merchant Services doesn’t have discrete accounts of its own.
+Unfortunately, these accounts are for the main JPMorgan Chase banking organization; Chase Merchant Services doesn’t have discrete accounts of its own.
 While you’ll have to do some searching to find what you’re looking for, the Chase YouTube channel does include quite a few educational videos for merchants.

 Customer Service & Technical Support

 Chase does, however, provide a 24/7/365 help desk, although it’s not clear if this comes from an in-house team, outsourcing (US-based or foreign), or a combination of both.
 Most merchant services providers tend to use in-house experts during regular business hours and outsourced agents during the evenings and weekends.
-The company also provides an impressive Merchant Support Center on their new website with numerous FAQs and educational materials.
+The company also provides an impressive Merchant Support Center on its new website with numerous FAQs and educational materials.
 This resource should be your first stop if you encounter a technical problem and might allow you to fix the issue yourself without having to get customer service involved.

 Negative Reviews & Complaints